aws-amplify/docs/cli/graphql.md

 }
 ```

 Next run `amplify push` and wait as your project finishes deploying.
 To test that everything is working as expected run `amplify api console` to open the GraphiQL editor for your API.
 You are going to need to open the Amazon Cognito User Pools console to create a user if you do not yet have any.
 Once you have created a user go back to the AppSync console's query page and click "Login with User Pools".
 You can find the **ClientId** in **amplify-meta.json** under the key **AppClientIDWeb**.
 Paste that value into the modal and login using your username and password.
-You can know run this query:
+You can now run this query:

 ```
 query {